 Technological innovations aimed at better performance, efficiency or new capability are all laudable.
 Bill Gates once said “Never before in history has innovation offered promise of so much to so many in so short a time”.
 I would agree wholeheartedly with that perspective, but with a focus on maintaining and enriching the fabric of our society rather than just facilitating greater consumerism.

 Balancing the need for revenue generation with a socially and environmentally responsible approach to business may seem like a difficult task, but we have some great technologies and tools at our disposal to help enable that.
 Our public sectors such as education and healthcare continually struggle for funding, and are heavily dependent on physical resources; people, buildings and other assets.
 Managing access to and effective utilisation of these assets is an ongoing problem, and funding issues will continue to grow due to increased demand on the services they provide.
 Finding ways to maintain quality of service while reducing overheads is an inevitable part of that process

 We have an opportunity to help ease these headaches by collaborating closely with experts from each sector, taking a more holistic approach to service delivery and processes.
-SMEs have a key role to play, for example collaborating to define and develop open platforms allowing greater flexibility, security, capability and interoperability, with initiatives such as the iCAIRD AI collaboration between University of Glasgow, NHS and private sector partners.
+SMEs have a key role to play, but we need to see a shift in focus within our business community and governing bodies from rapid revenue growth to sustainability and stability in order to ride out the hard times.

-It has been an exciting and successful initial decade for emobix developing mobile digital solutions in various sectors and we’re looking forward to some exciting collaborations in the next 10 years.
+It has been an exciting and successful initial decade for emobix developing mobile digital solutions in various sectors an we’re looking forward to some exciting collaborations in the next 10 years.